beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-4.md

 :heavy_check_mark: 50 locations

-❗ Essa resposta não faz sentidos, todas as opções estavam certas..
+❗ Essa resposta não faz sentido, todas as opções estavam certas..

 5 // A specific user is encountering an error while editing a page that other authors have not reported.
 How would you troubleshoot the problem using AEM?